roaminggypsy/roaminggypsy/README.md

 - 🌱 I’m taking Computer Networks this semester.
 - 🤔 I want to build something related to music or social network in the future.
 - 💗 Pop music.
 2020 Fav release: Future Nostalgia by Dua Lipa, After Hours by The Weeknd, Mood Ring by Britney Spears
 - 🙈 Still play Pokemon Go.
+Love TikTok more than other social network.

 **Statistics:**